troublescope/re-Caligo/README.md

-<h1 align="center">Caligo</h1>
+<h1 align="center">RE-CALIGO a.k.a (Returned Extended Caligo)</h1>
+<h3 align="center">A Modern, Powerful Userbot Framework — Rebuilt for the Next Era</h3>

 A SelfBot for Telegram made with Python using [Pyrogram](https://github.com/pyrogram/pyrogram) library.
 It's highly inspired from [pyrobud](https://github.com/kdrag0n/pyrobud) that writtens in [Telethon](https://github.com/LonamiWebs/Telethon) library.
 It's the same but different, you know what i mean?

-Caligo needs **Python 3.12** or newer to run.
+RE-CALIGO needs **Python 3.12** or newer to run.

 ## Compatibility

-Caligo should work with all Linux-based operating systems.
+RE-CALIGO should work with all Linux-based operating systems.

 This program tested partially on MacOs M1 and not officially support for windows.

 ## Installation

-Caligo uses MongoDB Atlas for it database, you can get it free at <https://www.mongodb.com/> and save the uri for use on config and to generate your session.
+RE-CALIGO uses MongoDB Atlas for it database, you can get it free at <https://www.mongodb.com/> and save the uri for use on config and to generate your session.

 Obviously you need git, and it should be already installed on major operating systems linux based.

 ### Local

-First, clone this Git repository locally: `git clone https://github.com/userbotindo/caligo`
+First, clone this Git repository locally: `git clone https://github.com/troublescope/re-Caligo.git`

 After that, you can run `python3 -m pip install .` to install the bot along with the depencies.

-Once it's installed, you can choose to invoke it using the `caligo` command, or run the bot in-place (which is described later in the Usage section).
+Once it's installed, you can choose to invoke it using the `RE-CALIGO` command, or run the bot in-place (which is described later in the Usage section).
 Running it in-place is recommended to allow for automatic updates via Git.

 #### Error: Directory '.' is not installable.
 File 'setup.py' not found.